dbmdz/wolpi/docs/extensions.md

     4. Here we check the request-scoped state variable that we have previously set in `authorize`, since we no longer have access to the HTTP headers at this point
     5. And finally, we must reset the state variable so the next request gets a clean state

+## Error Handling in Extensions

+By default, any exception that is raised in an extension hook will be logged along with a (filtered to reduce noise) stack trace.
+Depending on the hook where the exception occurred, Wolpi will either return a HTTP 500 response to the client, or skip the extension and continue processing with the next extension (if multiple extensions are configured).

+If you need to return a HTTP error response to the client from within an extension hook, you can raise a special exception from your extension hooks:

+=== "JavaScript"
+    ```typescript
+    type HttpStatusError = {
+      message: string;
+      status: number;
+      details?: {[key: string]: any};
+    }

+    export default {
+      // info/cleanup omitted for brevity
+      resolve: (identifier) => {
+        if (identifier === 'broken-identifier') {
+          throw {
+            "message": "Got a broken identifier",
+            "status": 400,
+            "details": {
+              "cause": "identifier had 'broken' in it."
+            }
+          }
+        }
+      }
+      // ...
+    }
+    ```
+=== "Python"
+    ```python title="wolpi.errors"
+    class HttpStatusError(Exception):
+        """
+        Exception to return a HTTP response with a status code, a message and an
+        optional JSON body.
+        """

+        #: Error message associated with the exception
+        message: str

+        #: HTTP status code associated with the exception
+        status: int

+        #: Optional JSON body to include in the response
+        details: dict | None

+        def __init__(self, message: str, status: int, details: dict | None = None):
+            self.message = message
+            self.status = status
+            self.details = details
+            super().__init__(message)
+    ```

+    ``` python
+    from wolpi.errors import HttpStatusError

+    def resolve(identifier: str) -> ImageSource:
+      if identifier == 'broken-identifier':
+        raise HttpStatusError(
+          message='Got a broken identifier',
+          status=400,
+          details={
+            'cause': "identifier had 'broken' in it."
+          }
+        )
+    ```

+If  Wolpi encounters such an exception, it will return a corresponding HTTP response to the client, except for the `resolve` hook, where it will skip the extension and continue processing with the other configured resolving extensions.
+Only if no other extension is able to resolve the identifier, Wolpi will return the error response from the first extension that raised such an exception.
+Otherwise, the exception is logged and Wolpi continues processing with the result of the other successful extension.

 ## Developing Extensions